 No one at Microsoft has standing access to customer content in Office 365.
 Furthermore, Office 365 services are being engineered so that people performing service operations never have access to customer content.
 Therefore, we believe that the only scenario where a Microsoft manager will need to access customer content is when the customer asks us to do so

 4. What happens if a customer rejects the Microsoft engineer’s access to content?

-Microsoft can only proceed following approval of a Customer Lockbox request.
+Microsoft can only proceed following approval of a Customer Lockbox Office 365 request.
 If a customer rejects a Customer Lockbox request, no access to customer content will occur.
-If a user was experiencing a service issue that required Microsoft to access customer content in order to resolve (though such circumstances are expected to be extremely rare), then the service issue might simply persist.
+If a user was experiencing a service issue that required Microsoft to access customer content to resolve (though such circumstances are expected to be extremely rare), then the service issue might simply persist.
 Microsoft would inform the customer of this action.